CS381DataAnalysis/CS381DataAnalysis.github.io/index.md

 ### A. Business Problem/Understanding

 - Business goals
-  Company wants to imporve sales
+  - Company wants to imporve sales
 - Data-mining goals
-  Predict sales based on day of week(which day has higher sales), promotion(If store runs promotion or not), holiday(sale on holiday) and number of customers.
+  - Predict sales based on day of week(which day has higher sales), promotion(If store runs promotion or not), holiday(sale on holiday) and number of customers.
+- Success criteria

-  Target variable will be the sales of a store, by identifying the relationship between promotions, holidays and day of week, we can find out how it leads to higer sales or lower sales, depends on the result, we can make the right desicion to help the company to increase its sales and make more profit.
+  - By identifying the relationship between promotions, holidays and day of week, we can find out how it leads to higer sales or lower sales, depends on the result, we can make the right desicion to help the company to increase its sales and make more profit.

 ### B. Data Understanding/Preparation/Source